 If you are a U.S. citizen or permanent resident, you may be able to immigrate your foreigner spouse to America permanently.
 Learn more about how to get a spousal visa.

 Nevada courts are glutted with cases where good people are wrongfully accused of crimes in Nevada.
-Contact our Las Vegas criminal defense attorneys for help.
+Some of these false allegations stem from prejudiced police officer who unlawfully entrap LGBTQ+ victims.

 Many straight and gay couples fall prey to arguments that culminate with